DonJayamanne/pythonVSCode/README.md

-# Python extension for Visual Studio Code
+# Jupyter extension for Visual Studio Code

 A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/VSCode) with rich support for the [Python language](https://www.python.org/) (for all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the language: 2.7, >=3.6), including features such as IntelliSense, linting, debugging, code navigation, code formatting, Jupyter notebook support, refactoring, variable explorer, test explorer, snippets, and more!

 ## Quick start

 -   **Step 1.** [Install a supported version of Python on your system](https://code.visualstudio.com/docs/python/python-tutorial#_prerequisites) (note: that the system install of Python on macOS is not supported).
--   **Step 2.** Install the Python extension for Visual Studio Code.
+-   **Step 2.** Install the Jupyter extension for Visual Studio Code.
 -   **Step 3.** Open or create a Python file and start coding!

 ## Set up your environment